Suggested links

 What Is Pleural Mesothelioma?

-Malignant pleural mesothelioma is a type of cancer that develops in the pleura, which is the thin lining of tissue surrounding the lungs.
+Malignant pleural mesothelioma is a type of cancer that develops in the pleura, the thin lining of tissue surrounding the lungs.

 It is the most common form of malignant mesothelioma, accounting for about 80% of all cases.